Toivo Asmer

-Toivo Asmer (born 8 January 1947 in Oisu, Järva County, Estonia) is an Estonian entrepreneur, former racing driver, motorsports promoter, musician and politician.
+Toivo Asmer (born 8 January 1947) is an Estonian entrepreneur, former racing driver, motorsports promoter, musician and politician.
 From 1999 until 2003, he was Minister of Regional Affairs of the Republic of Estonia.
 He was a member of IX Riigikogu.
 His son is racing driver Marko Asmer.

-Education
+Early life and education

-Asmer graduated in 1965 as a technologist at Tallinn Technical School of Construction and Mechanical Engineering (now Tallinn University of Applied Sciences).
+Asmer was born in Oisu, Järva County.
+He graduated in 1965 as a technologist at Tallinn Technical School of Construction and Mechanical Engineering (now Tallinn University of Applied Sciences).
 He received his higher political education from the Marxism–Leninism University of the CC of the ECP, which he graduated from in 1980.
 He has received further training in economics and business in Luxembourg, Stockholm, and Brussels.